 Professor Klaus Neumann, one of the speakers on the plenary session of the conference, speaks on “History, Memory, Justice.”

 Beginning in 2012, AHDA holds an annual conference that seeks to bring affiliates together, many for the first time.
 These scholars and activists are given the opportunity to present their projects, scholarly papers, and case studies.
 The conference provides a space for networking, opportunities to share knowledge and experiences, and to consider the state of the field of historical dialogue, and the directions it should take in the future.
-Our second annual conference, "Historical Justice and Memory: Questions of Rights and Accountability in Contemporary Society," will take place December 5-7, 2013.
+The conference is a joint initiative between AHDA, the Swinburne Institute for Social Research, and their jointly founded Dialogues on Historical Justice and Memory Network.
+The 2013 conference, "Historical Justice and Memory: Questions of Rights and Accountability in Contemporary Society," took place December 5-7, 2013.
 For more information, click here.
+Our next annual conference, "Human Rights and Memory," will be hosted by the Center for European Studies and the Human Rights Studies division at the Department of History, Lund University, Sweden.
+To download the Call for Papers, where you can find more information, click here.

 The Dialogues network is working with Columbia University’s Center for Human Rights Documentation and Research, a repository for the archives of major human rights organizations, including Amnesty International USA and Human Rights Watch to enhance the visibility and accessibility of these collections through high-profile programs, collaborative projects and library services.
 AHDA affiliates will have the ability to both digitally preserve documentation of their work in the archives, as well as have the opportunity to learn from materials stored by fellow affiliates.

 The Institute for the Study of Human Rights is grateful to the following for their generous support of the Alliance for Historical Dialogue and Accountability Fellowship Program:

 Whitney M. Young